 Venezuela's democracy still broken, says opposition

-Venezuela's democracy remains broken despite a U-turn by the pro-government Supreme Court on its takeover of congress, the opposition said on Sunday, calling for the removal of judges on the top tribunal.
+Venezuela's democracy remains broken despite a U-turn by the pro-government Supreme Court on its takeover of congress, the opposition said on Sunday, seeking the removal of judges on the OPEC nation's top tribunal.

 - Posted 03 Apr 2017 00:25

-CARACAS: Venezuela's democracy remains broken despite a U-turn by the pro-government Supreme Court on its takeover of congress, the opposition said on Sunday, calling for the removal of judges on the top tribunal.
+CARACAS: Venezuela's democracy remains broken despite a U-turn by the pro-government Supreme Court on its takeover of congress, the opposition said on Sunday, seeking the removal of judges on the OPEC nation's top tribunal.

-The tribunal's ruling last week that it was taking over functions of the opposition-led National Assembly triggered widespread international condemnation and brought accusations that President chad become a "dictator."
+The court's ruling last week that it was taking over functions of the opposition-led National Assembly triggered international condemnation and brought accusations that President Nicolas Maduro had become a dictator.

 At the behest of the government, the Supreme Court eliminated the offending rulings on Saturday.

-But Maduro opponents say no one should be kidded into thinking that means democracy had been restored in Venezuela.
+But Maduro opponents said no one should believe that move meant democracy had been restored in the nation of 30 million people with the world's largest oil reserves.

 "Despite a supposed retraction by the government after creating a 'coup d'etat,' and apart from the clarification by the Supreme Court, the coup persists," lawmaker Juan Matheus said on behalf of the opposition.